 Onions cooked until they’re soft, golden, and sweet are tossed with pasta in a simple white wine butter sauce.
-This caramelized onion pasta is sort of like french onion soup pasta style.
+This caramelized onion pasta is sort of like french onion soup but served up pasta-style.

 Caramelized Onion Pasta

 I had a plan this week and, like all best-laid plans, it changed leaving me with a bunch of onions on my countertop.